rice-crc/voyages-api/README.md

 ### Media files use-case 2: IIIF manifests

 The document viewer requires our own home-grown manifests.
 These are uploaded to an S3 bucket, which the frontend then references.
-The backend therefore does not deal with these files except to point to them in the source model and to push those files up when they are being generated. _june 11 note: that generation script has to be tweaked to do that s3 push_
+The backend will generate these via a manage.py command, but as of june 11, that needs to be updated for this S3 approach.

 ## Generating an API Key for the Flask Components